 1. Troubleshooting Skype Error

-If it happen that you have already a Skype installed and running on your computer before the WampServer installed, then it may not be able to work properly due to a conflict with Skype.
+If you have already a Skype installed and running on your computer before the WampServer installed, then it may not be able to work properly due to a conflict with Skype.
 The caused was both Apache and Skype using the same port 80.
 Here is the simple fix for this.
 Open Skype and go to Tools » Options.
 Click on Advanced and then Connections.
 Uncheck the box that says Use port 80 and 443 as alternatives for incoming connections.
 Save options and restart Skype.

 2. Enabling Permalinks

 Permalinks will not work by default on your local server environment.
 All your URLs will look like localhost/sample_site/?p=18.
 If you go to Settings » Permalinks and use one of the other options, then it will show you “page not found” errors.
-We have already written about a solution here that will show you how to enable custom permalinks on WAMP.
+We have already written about a solution here that will show you how to enable custom permalinks in WAMP.

 3. Migrating from local server to Live server